dxsbiocc/Workflow/README.md

     sh setup.sh
     ```

-2. Choose pipeline and set the file path in `config.yaml`, such as reference genome.
+2. Select the appropriate parameters in the file(`config.yaml`), such as reference genome.

-3. sample information to table or json.
+3. Sample data information into tabular form.

 #### **Sample data**